qwo/blog/content/2019/transit-camp-nyc-2019.md

 +++

 I went to Transit Camp NYC 2019 and had a wonderful time!
 I heard about the event from some mutual friends.
 I was really into civic tech which I think is a subset of transit planning.
 It is really exciting to hear about grass root organizing and transit organization meeting together to talk about big ideas.
-It was interesting the corporate sponsorship of the event.

-Whole day was full of unconferences that made it a dynamic conference set by the people there in the room.
+The whole day was full of unconferences that made it a dynamic conference set by the people there in the room.

 Here are my long form notes from the event. https://docs.google.com/document/d/1Hcuxh2zTQ8owxDnYScx88gOVSfLepFj6pT0btSpgbtg/edit